Team

 Student Research Assistant

-Ramina is a sophomore from Kyrgyzstan, studying Clinical Psychology and Child Study & Human Development and hoping to become a clinical psychologist in the future!
+Ramina is a junior from Kyrgyzstan, studying Clinical Psychology and Child Study & Human Development and hoping to become a clinical psychologist in the future!
 She is passionate about developing accessible psychological interventions and believe that researching human-animal interactions provides amazing insights into how our companions can help maintain our mental health.
 Outside of the lab, she is also a research assistant at the Translational Emotion and Memory Lab in the psychology department of Tufts University and an Events Coordinator at Tufts Active Minds.
 In her free time, she enjoys rewatching comfort shows, meeting with friends, and reading fantasy book series!

 Angie Zhong (she/her)